 In this context, this is the list of documents processed by DG JUST in order to determine whether they could be disclosed or not.
-You can see from the list that a number of documents are partially released, for the reasons explained more in detail in the next sections of the letter.
+You can see from the list that a number of documents are partially released, for the reasons explained in the next sections of the letter.